 - Under age 21: No Pap smear screening is needed.

-- Age 21-29: If you have no history of abnormal Pap smears: every two years.
+- Age 21-29: If you have no history of abnormal Pap smears: every three years.

-- Age 30-65: If you have had three normal Pap test results in a row and no new partners: every 3 years.
-If you have no history of abnormal Paps but have not yet had three consecutive normal Paps or have had a new partner: every two years.
+- Age 30-65: If you have had three normal Pap test results in a row and no new partners: every 3-5 years.
+If you have no history of abnormal Paps but have not yet had three consecutive normal Paps or have had a new partner: every 2-3 years.

 - All ages:

 - If you have ever been treated for moderate or severe dysplasia of the cervix, you should have yearly Pap smears for 20 years.